apollo

 How to manage the interaction:

-Using Clofazimine with Mogit 10mg Tablet is not recommended, but it can be taken if prescribed by a doctor.
-If you notice any of these signs - like sudden dizziness, lightheadedness, fainting, shortness of breath, or heart palpitations, call a doctor right away.
-Do not stop using any medications without a doctor's advice.
+Taking Pazopanib with Mogit 10mg Tablet is not recommended, but it can be taken together if prescribed by a doctor.
+However, consult your doctor if you experience sudden dizziness, lightheadedness, fainting, shortness of breath.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Mogit 10mg Tablet: